Gavnik/Gavnik/README.md

 - 👋 Hi, I’m @Gavnik
-- 👀 I’m interested in C, Python, IoT and Solidity
+- 👀 I’m interested in C, Python, IoT and Security
-- 🌱 I’m currently learning Solidity and Js
+- 🌱 I’m currently pursuing OSCP
-- 📫 How to reach me gavriili@uom.edu.gr
+- 📫 How to reach me: gavriili@uom.edu.gr

 <!---
 Gavnik/Gavnik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.